JsusAG/JsusAG.github.io/index.md

 Lab 1

-    Lab 1 is one of my choices since      part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+    Lab 1 is one of my choices since it was our first lab and showed us how to use and get familiar with the Linux system, the BASH shell, and GitHub, all thing we will be using throughout the semester and beyond.
+Some specifics that I found cool was configuring git and learning the command line commands like git push and git clone for example.
+Since this was our first assignment we had very little code to work on just editing the starter code to output Hello World on when running the code.

 Lab 2

-    Lab 2, the MadLib mad was a memorable lab for me since I have done a similar MadLib assignment in HTML for a previous class.    part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+    Lab 2, the MadLib mad was a memorable lab for me since I have done a similar MadLib assignment in HTML for a previous class.
+I had

 Lab 4